theroshanron/facebook_ads_marketing_mastery/Facebook_for_business.md

       - Did people opt for email list?

 ## Facebook Sales Funnel
+- Newsletter
+- Subscription
+- Provide value for free
+- Re-targeting to convert into sales
+  - Track visitors with Facebook pixel installed on the website
+  - Add custom audience from Facebook Business Manager Audience section

 ### Brand Awareness
   - Post engaging and shareable content